silverace71/quick-tools/README.md

 # quick-tools
-Whenever I make a new VM, I use ubuntu server (minimised).
+Whenever I make a new VM, I use ubuntu server (minimized).
 Because of this, nothing is installed.
 This script installs anything that I usally use/need.
 This script will be actively maintained

 ---
 ## INSTALL SCRIPT